 There are four elements of control inside a room:

 - Presence control.
 The algorithm developed by ROBOTBAS makes it possible to find out whether the room is occupied or not.
-Thanks to it, temperature and lighting can go on standby when the rooms are empty, and the hotel’s service staff will know the status of the room.
+Therefore, temperature and lighting can go on standby when the rooms are empty, and the hotel’s service staff will know the status of the room.

 - Temperature control.
 The displays can be managed by users to adjust room climate within certain parameters specified by the property.
-When the controller detects that the room is empty, it will go on energy savings mode, keeping the room temperature at a comfortable level with minimal consumption.
+When the controller detects that the room is empty, it adopts energy savings mode, keeping the room temperature at a comfortable level with minimal consumption.